For dating-app photos

 My dating app photos were getting zero matches, and I couldn't figure out why.
 I had decent features according to our /looksmaxxing-test, but every selfie looked like it was taken in a cave.
 After analyzing 500+ successful dating profiles, I noticed the top performers all had one thing in common: perfect lighting that enhanced their bone structure without looking artificial.

 The problem with most selfie lighting advice online is that it's written by photographers who've never actually tested what works for phone cameras versus DSLRs.
-Phone sensors behave completely differently โ€” they oversaturate warm tones, crush shadows, and create harsh highlights that make even attractive faces look flat.
-I decided to test every lighting setup I could find and measure the results objectively.
+Phone sensors behave completely differently — they oversaturate warm tones, crush shadows, and create harsh highlights that make even attractive faces look flat.
+This guide compares lighting setups against phone-camera-specific behavior.

 I used three different AI face scoring tools to measure attractiveness ratings before and after each lighting test.
 The baseline photos scored between 6.2-6.8 out of 10.
 My goal was to find lighting setups that could consistently push scores above 7.5 without expensive equipment or complicated setups.
-The results shocked me โ€” most popular lighting advice actually made photos worse.
+The results shocked me — most popular lighting advice actually made photos worse.

 Pro tip

 Take baseline photos with your current setup first.
 Most people think their lighting is worse than it actually is, but measuring gives you real data to improve from.
+Running the same baseline image through a calibrated photo attractiveness review can suggest which structural metrics are being penalized by lighting versus actual feature placement, since evidence on how strongly diffuse light alters AI scoring is mixed across the existing studies.

 The Window Light Method That Beats Ring Lights

 North-facing window light at 45 degrees became my highest-scoring setup, averaging 7.9/10 across all test photos.
-The key isn't just any window light โ€” it has to be indirect northern exposure between 10am-2pm when the sun is high enough to bounce soft light without direct rays.
+The key isn't just any window light — it has to be indirect northern exposure between 10am-2pm when the sun is high enough to bounce soft light without direct rays.
 This creates what photographers call 'open shade' conditions that flatter facial structure better than any artificial light source.

-What makes this superior to ring lights is the light quality โ€” window light has a much larger source size relative to your face, creating gradual shadow transitions that look natural.
+What makes this superior to ring lights is the light quality — window light has a much larger source size relative to your face, creating gradual shadow transitions that look natural.
 Ring lights, even expensive ones, create a harsh circle reflection in your eyes and flat, shadowless lighting that removes all facial dimension.
-In my tests, even $300 ring lights scored 0.6 points lower than free window light.
+Free window light consistently outperforms expensive ring lights for portrait quality.

 The biggest mistake people make with window light is sitting too close or too far away.
-Sweet spot is 3-4 feet from the window โ€” close enough for bright, even illumination but far enough that you're not getting harsh directional shadows.
-I tested distances from 1-8 feet and measured the shadow gradients.
+Sweet spot is 3-4 feet from the window — close enough for bright, even illumination but far enough that you're not getting harsh directional shadows.
+Distance from the source shapes the shadow gradient.
 Beyond 5 feet, the light becomes too weak for phone cameras, requiring higher ISO that adds noise and reduces skin clarity.

 The fix